Measuring Unruh radiation from accelerated electrons: Larmor power and radiation reaction

-where in the last step inside the parenthesis we have taken $h \nu \sim k_B T_U$.
+where in the last step inside the parenthesis we have taken $h \nu \sim k_\mathrm{B} T_\mathrm{U}$.
 Using the same reasoning as above, the power emitted by Unruh radiation is

 where again ${\cal B} \sim 2/3$ and $\eta$ is a coefficient that depends on the details of the detector.
 For electrons, $\eta=24$ \cite{Lynch:2019hmk}.
-The above formula shows that recoil (quantum) corrections to the Larmor formula contain terms of order $a^2 k_B T_\text{U}/m c^2$ \cite{Lin:2005uk,Lynch:2019hmk}.
-This is what is usually referred to as the Unruh effect for accelerated electrons.
+The above formula shows that recoil (quantum) corrections to the Larmor formula contain terms of order $a^2 k_\mathrm{B} T_\text{U}/m c^2$ \cite{Lin:2005uk,Lynch:2019hmk}.
+This is what is usually referred to as the Unruh effect for accelerated electrons \cite{habs2006,oshita2016} .
+In addition, while relativistic corrections to the Larmor formula are outside the scope of the present work, we should stress that those too may further modify Eq.~\ref{qrr} in a non trivial manner.

-If we now use Eq.(\ref{qrr}) and repeat the same calculation used to derive the Abraham–Lorentz formula for the radiation reaction force, we obtain:
+If we now use Eq.(\ref{qrr}) and repeat the same calculation used to derive the Abraham–Lorentz formula for the radiation reaction force in the laboratory frame, we obtain:

-This provides a first order quantum correction to the non-relativistic Abraham–Lorentz radiation reaction force.
+This provides a first-order quantum correction to the non-relativistic Abraham–Lorentz radiation reaction force.
 Recently, it has been argued \cite{Lynch:2019hmk} that the observation of quantum corrections to radiation reaction are an experimental proof of the Unruh effect.
 Indeed, quantum radiation reaction effects have been seen in aligned crystals \cite{Wistisen2018} as well as with high power lasers \cite{Cole:2017zca}.
-However, since quantum corrections to the Abraham–Lorentz formula (and its relativistic counterpart) can also be derived directly from QED \cite{DiPiazza:2011tq} without appealing to the Unruh effect, the claim \cite{Lynch:2019hmk} must be reconsidered.
+However, since quantum corrections to the Abraham–Lorentz formula (and its relativistic counterpart) can also be derived directly from QED \cite{DiPiazza:2011tq} without appealing to the Unruh effect, the claim \cite{Lynch:2019hmk} alone is not sufficient without a firm theoretical understanding of the relationship between radiation reaction in the laboratory frame and higher-order corrections to the Unruh effect in the accelerated frame.
+Unfortunately, the noise in the experimental setup was too high to allow the outcome to be established unambiguously.